 The regular ABR stimulus is in dB nHL and the masking in dB SPL.
-How do we know if the levels are comparative? i.e. if the AC toneburst is 40 dB nHL and the masking intensity is 45 dB SPL, how do we know how much louder the masking is than the toneburst i
+How do we know if the levels are comparative?
+In other words, if the AC toneburst is 40 dB nHL and the masking intensity is 45 dB SPL, how do we know how much louder the masking is than the toneburst if the units are different?

 Let us try to unpack some of the issues raised by this interesting question.